polyipseity/information/special/academia/HKUST/PHYS 1002/questions.md

 # HKUST PHYS 1002 questions

+The parenthesized text at the beginning of of each question is {{the location the question appears in}}.
+Questions beginning with `(derived)` are {{derived from other questions and only appear here}}.

 ## 2024-06-18

 > Q1. (lecture) This photo shows the Andromeda Galaxy as it looked about 2.5 million years ago.
 (HISTORIC Photograph)
 >
 > Question: When will we be able to see what it looks like __now__?
 >
-> - solution: {{About 2.5 million years later.
+> - solution: {{_About_ 2.5 million years later.
 Or less than 2.5 million years later, if you know that the Andromeda is approaching the Milky Way}}.

 <!-- markdownlint MD028 -->